Updated March 2014

 - Following completion of the initial scope, the program was amended in January 2014 to add a 10th milestone and extend the period of performance to April 15, 2014.

-- DOE has certified completion of seven of the ten program technical milestones and all five Performance Indicators.
-DOE is reviewing documentation of three milestones for certification of completion.
+- DOE has certified completion of all ten program technical milestones and all five Performance Indicators.

 - Centrifuge operations, testing and manufacturing are also continuing at USEC’s facilities in Oak Ridge, TN.